martin-zagorscak-endava/compose-animations/README.md

 just like all live objects in the physical world.
 So it is suggested to avoid linear motion and use the more natural ones.

-Animation with easing looks more natural compared to the linear one
+Animation with easing looks more natural compared to the linear one<br>
 ![easing_vs_no_easing.gif](images%2Feasing_vs_no_easing.gif)

 There are different types of motion of UI elements, but the most common ones are: